While you’re decorating have you noticed the impact of color?

 For impact and drama, choose colors across from one another on the color wheel, like green and red, also known as complimentary colors.

-In the art above, the green trees stands tall and proud as it pops off the page, demanding to be noticed as it takes center stage.
+In the art below, the green trees stands tall and proud as it pops off the page, demanding to be noticed as it takes center stage.
 The complementary color scheme helps ignite this energy.

 The abstract below focuses on the complementary colors of orange and blue creating drama.

-This means that it’s best used in small doses.
+Strong contrast is best used in small doses.

-Remember that a small amount of a dark color can be balanced by a larger amount of a lighter color.
+Lastly, a small amount of a dark color can be balanced by a larger amount of a lighter color.

-Tips for complimentary color decorating;
+Summary tips for complimentary color decorating;

 Decide how much of each color to use for the amount of energy you want.